 The Company's Stock Option Plan (the "Option Plan"), a rolling plan, has been established in accordance with the policies of the Exchange.
 The purpose of the Option Plan is to attract and motivate the directors, officers and employees of the Company and any subsidiaries, employees of any management corporation and consultants to the Company (collectively, "Optionees") and thereby advance the Company's interests by providing them an opportunity to acquire an equity interest in the Company through the exercise of stock options granted to them under the Option Plan.
-The Company's Stock Option Plan was last amended at the Company's Annual General Meeting held on February 23, 2016 and a copy of the Amended Stock Option Plan was attached to the Company's Information Circular as Schedule "B".
-The full text of the Stock Option Plan, both with and without the proposed amendments, will be available for review at the Annual General Meeting.
-Minor amendments are proposed for adoption at the March 1, 2019 Annual General Meeting in order to enhance alignment with TSX Venture Exchange policy.
+The Company's Stock Option Plan was last amended at the Company's Annual General Meeting held on March 1, 2019 and a copy of the Amended Stock Option Plan was attached to the Company's Information Circular as Schedule "B".
+The full text of the Stock Option Plan, both with and without the proposed amendments, was available for review at the Annual General Meeting held on March 1, 2019.
+On March 1, 2019, minor amendments to the Stock Option Plan were adopted in order to enhance alignment with TSX Venture Exchange policy.